juanuys/juanuys.github.io/_work/2005-beatthatquote.md

 ---
-layout: page
-title: BeatThatQuote.com
+title: "BeatThatQuote.com"
+description: "My work with BeatThatQuote.com"
+layout: post
+tags: career
+category: blog
+date: 2005-01-01
 ---

-# My work with BeatThatQuote.com

 [BeatThatQuote](http://www.beatthatquote.com/) (also trading as [Finance Leads Online](http://financeleadsonline.co.uk)) was the UK's fastest growing start-up in 2005 and won the HSBC regional award for best start-up in the London region.
 The company’s core business is generating and selling financial leads.
 As employee #5 (and the second techie!)
 I was resposible for implementing backends in Java, and customer self-service front-ends in RoR.
 BeatThatQuote has since been acquired by Google.